vuejs/docs/src/api/composition-api-lifecycle.md

 ## onBeforeMount()

 Registers a hook to be called right before the component is to be mounted.
-At this stage the component has finished setting up its reactive state, but no DOM nodes have been created yet.
-It is about to execute its DOM render effect for the first time.

-**This hook is not called during SSR.**

 - **Type**